When Enough is Enough: The Art of Sedation Dentistry

 - Posted on: Oct 15 2016

-As the most mild form of sedation dentistry, laughing gas is a non invasive approach to help ease your anxiety before sitting in the dental chair to either have a procedure done or a simple dental cleaning.
+As the mildest form of sedation dentistry, laughing gas is a non-invasive approach to help ease your anxiety before sitting in the dental chair to either have a procedure done or a simple dental cleaning.
 By only putting on a nose cone, you will slowly breathe in the laughing gas and it will help you to stay calm.
-And the best part is that there aren’t any side-effects and so you can drive yourself home from the procedure afterwards.
+And the best part is that there aren’t any side-effects and so you can drive yourself home from the procedure afterward.

 The next “level” of sedation dentistry is oral sedation which usually involves some sort of medication like valium that you will take before you come to the dentist’s office.
 Drugs like valium work to help relax you and make you calm, and although you might feel a bit tired after you take it, you will be conscious the entire time.